tfeldmann/organize/docs/rules.md

       - echo: "{size} {hash}"
 ```

+!!! note

-Note: In order to use a value returned by a filter it must be listed in the filters!
+    In order to use a value returned by a filter it must be listed in the filters!

 ## Advanced: Aliases